handpoint/ecommdoc/batchintegration/overview.md

 ## Redirect URL {#redirectUrl}

 The `redirectURL` request field is used to provide the URL of a webpage on your server.
-Unfortunately this is NOT supported for batch integrations.
+This field is NOT supported for batch integrations.

 ## Callback URL {#callbackUrl}

 The `callbackURL` request field allows you to request that the Gateway sends a copy of the response to an alternative URL.
-Unfortunately this is NOT supported for batch integrations.
+This field is NOT supported for batch integrations.

 ## Field Formats {#fieldFormats}